 Why do people develop paruresis?

 Why does someone have this?
 Good question!
 Certainly there is sensitivity, and a heightened awareness of one’s surroundings.
 Keep in mind that virtually no one can go when their body has shifted into the fight or flight mode.
 This is part of the biological design of mammals.
 When we are running away from a tiger the last thing we are going to do is stop and take a leak, we are just going to keep running like mad.
 Or we may freeze and every non-vital function is going to be put on hold as long as we are gripped by fear.
-This includes digestion, rational thought processes, and also the sphincters that are related to urination are going to close up.
-And for a person with paruresis, absolutely nothing they think or will to happen in that moment will loosen those sphincters!
-Not until the fear passes and they can relax again.
+This includes digestion, rational thought processes, and also the sphincters that are related to urination.
+For a person with paruresis, absolutely nothing they think or will to happen in that moment will loosen those sphincters!
+Not until the uncertainty passes and they can relax again.

-The main issues about shy bladder are one or a combination of the following:
+The main issues about shy bladder tend to be one of or a combination of the following:

 Stigma and shame

 Unfortunately being teased or laughed at for this particular phobia is common.
-And usually people either think that they are the only person on the planet who has this thing, and that everyone else can go easily whenever they need to.
+Many people think that they are the only person on the planet who has this thing, and that everyone else can go easily whenever they need to.
 Some will think, “Am I crazy.
 I don’t understand this.”
-Or they are too ashamed to ask for help and to reach out to friends or professional support.
-The result is that people with paruresis are often very isolated and don’t seek help.
+Often they are too ashamed to ask for help and to reach out to friends or professional support.
+The result is that people with paruresis are often very isolated and don't seek help.
 Then the phobia can easily become the centre of their life.

 Social life and isolation